 Nnedi Okorafor’s talks and writing about africanfuturism & africanjujuism made me think about stories in which time, place and culture are central to a sci-fi story; a story that is unique to place and people, and not a simple transplant of western tropes in a ‘new’ place.
 After this, I was seeking out interesting novels and novellas from diverse writers, and thinking about how much there was to learn.
 At the same time, more and more great writers are being published and schools like ours are trying to diversify their offerings, providing windows, mirrors and sliding glass doors to their students.
 Nadine Bailey always had great recommendations.

-2018-2022 life and work got super intense.
-My reading slowed down.
-New place, new roles, Covid-19 intensity and exhaustion all got in the way.
-I tried to keep it up.
-I tried audiobooks, but still can’t get on with them.
 Then late 2021, I read Kai-Fu Lee & Chen Quifan’s AI2041 and got inspired again.
 Last summer, still stuck in China with Hesty away, and a bit of down time, I started again.

 Recently I’ve been picking up lots of translated Chinese sci-fi, novels and books by diaspora writers.
-Now in our fifth year here in Beijing, I’ve been interested in how contemporary Chinese writers project the future, blending cultural elements with technological innovations, and how identity evolves.
+Now in our fifth eighth year here in Beijing, I’ve been interested in how contemporary Chinese writers project the future, blending cultural elements with technological innovations, and how identity evolves.
 I came across them through personal or Twitter recommendations, following ‘for you’ recommendations on Kindle and through looking up the authors and translators of various collections.

 Here are a few that I’ve loved, and you might too.
 Links in titles go to their GoodReads pages.